Raw Denim & Coronavirus (COVID-19)

 These are truly unprecedented times.
 As the owner of a small denim brand in a business known for promoting wearing jeans for long periods without washing, I thought I'd provide some advice dealing with raw denim while updating customers with our operations schedule.

-It's not the best time for un-washed clothing
+It may not be the best time for wearing washed clothing

 Like most raw enthusiast, I often wear jeans for extended durations before washing them.
 As most of us know, it's best for fading and avoiding shrinkage.
 However, now is not the best time for not washing clothing.